-This Management's Discussion and Analysis ("MD&A") of Nevada Copper Corp. (the "Corporation" or "Nevada Copper") has been prepared by management as of May 16, 2016 and should be read in conjunction with the Corporation's consolidated financial statements and related notes for the year ended December 31, 2015 which have been prepared in accordance with International Financial Reporting Standards ("GAAP" or "IFRS" as issued by the International Accounting Standards Board ("IASB")).
-The information contained within this MD&A is current to May 16, 2016.
+This Management's Discussion and Analysis ("MD&A") of Nevada Copper Corp. (the "Corporation" or "Nevada Copper") has been prepared by management as of August 10, 2016 and should be read in conjunction with the Corporation's audited consolidated financial statements and related notes for the year ended December 31, 2015 and the interim unaudited quarterly financial statements for 2016, which have been prepared in accordance with International Financial Reporting Standards ("GAAP" or "IFRS" as issued by the International Accounting Standards Board ("IASB")).
+The information contained within this MD&A is current to August 10, 2016.